truenas/documentation/content/SCALE/Storage/EncryptionSCALE.md

 ![EncryptionPassphraseSCALE](/images/SCALE/EncryptionPassphraseSCALE.png "Encryption Passphrase Options")

 Set the rest of the options:
 * *Passphrase* : User-defined string that decrypts the dataset.
-Passphrases must be longer than eight characters.Passphrases must be longer than eight characters.
+Passphrases must be longer than eight characters.
   {{< hint warning >}}
   The passphrase is the only means to decrypt the information stored in this dataset.
 Be sure to create a memorable passphrase or physically secure the passphrase.
   {{< /hint >}}